The cell structure in an Excel spreadsheet is pretty rigid, so you don’t have a lot of options when you need to display text in an atypical way.

 You can insert a text box independently of the other information in your Excel spreadsheet, which allows it to be used in a manner that does not affect the data that has been entered directly into a cell.

-But deleting a text box can be a little more challenging than deleting other types of data in Excel, so we will show you how to do it in the guide below.
+But deleting a text box can be a little more challenging than deleting other data types in Excel, so we will show you how to do it in the guide below.

-Deleting a Text Box from an Excel 2013 Spreadsheet
+Deleting a Text Box from an Excel 2013 Spreadsheet (Guide with Pictures)

 The steps in this article were performed in Microsoft Excel 2013.
 However, these same steps will work for other versions of Excel as well.